mess110/glassic/README.md

 [![asciicast](https://asciinema.org/a/90gacruq5lxm2swcuow2s74pb.png)](https://asciinema.org/a/90gacruq5lxm2swcuow2s74pb)

-Assuming you went through the installation step, you now the git repositories for your applications.
+Assuming you went through the installation steps, you now the git repositories for your applications.
 They can be found in the [templates](templates/) folder.

 Lets run the desktop app: